There is so much of it!

 Although there are some mystical and fantastical moments in this show, they cut out a number of wacky and magical events from the book (such as the three brothers' strange appearances, or the Yellow Turbans using witchcraft), as well as some other small anecdotes (such as Cao Cao's childhood antics).

-I love the aesthetics of this show, the bright colors, beautiful scenery, and impressive horsemanship.
+However, this series has completely captured my heart.
+I love the aesthetics of the show, the bright colors, beautiful scenery, and impressive horsemanship.
 The style of acting may seem cheesy at first but it grows on you.
 My friend calls it "operatic"; it reminds me of a Shakespeare play.
 The sheer scale of this production (sets, extras, costumes, props, and yes more HORSES) is impressive in and of itself, and it's worth it to make the world of the story come to life in a very "real" and tangible way.
+These stylistic choices combined with the fact that I knew very little about Asian history and culture meant that this piece of work was like nothing I'd ever seen before.

 Putting aside issues of accuracy to the time period (not my area of expertise):